dariocanoh/lide-docs/oop-intro.rst

 Basically there are two ways to define a new class:

-Calling th function ``newclass()`` or using the method ``BaseObject:subclass()``
+Calling th function ``lide.class()`` or using the method ``BaseObject:subclass()``

 When you are creating a class must specify a name for it, this is not absolutely necessary, but can be helpful at the time of debug their applications. **If you do not specify the class name will be called "Unnamed".**

-When you use ``Object:subclass()``, the new class will be directly a subclass of :ref:`Object <ClassObject>` on the other hand ``newClass()`` accepts a second argument, which will be another superclass for your object if you do not specify a superclass, the :ref:`Object class <ClassObject>` will be chosen.
+When you use ``Object:subclass()``, the new class will be directly a subclass of Object_ on the other hand ``lide.class()`` accepts a second argument, which will be another superclass for your object if you do not specify a superclass, the Object_ class will be chosen.

 .. note::